How to Store Fruits and Vegetables from the Garden

 Many fruits and vegetables can be blanched or boiled for 1-3 minutes depending on the type of produce, dried completely, and then frozen in airtight containers such as ziplock freezer bags, mason jars, plastic containers or whatever else you have on hand.

 Green beans, peaches, blueberries, greens that will be used in a casserole.
-Okra can be blanched, cut, breaded and frozen on a cookie sheet and then placed in an airtight container.
+Okra can be blanched, cut, breaded, and frozen on a cookie sheet and then placed in an airtight container.
 Most fruits and vegetables will store in the freezer for 3-6 months or longer.

-In addition, you can shred carrots, onions, squashes and other foods and freeze them for use in soups, sauces and casseroles later.
+In addition, you can shred carrots, onions, squashes, and other foods and freeze them for use in soups, sauces, and casseroles later.

 Click here for further instructions on how to freeze produce for storage.
 Or grab this handy resource for how to use all the produce you grow without canning.

 There is no sense wasting your time and money buying or growing your produce if you will just end up throwing it in the compost pile, or worse yet, sending it to the landfill.
 Plan well and try to only buy the produce you need for a week’s meals.